OldUser101/shove/README.md

 ## Disclaimer

-This is intended as a joke.
+This program is intended as a joke.

 I will **not** be held be responsible for any damage caused as a result of using `git shove` or `git push --force`.